AI Automation/Financial Services

 How Would Syntora Approach This?

-The core system architecture would involve connecting to your Agency Management System via its API or a scheduled data export.
-For example, if your agency uses Applied Epic, we would establish API access to pull a daily list of policies requiring renewal in a defined future window.
-This data would be loaded into a Supabase Postgres database for efficient processing.
+The core system architecture would involve establishing secure connections to your Agency Management System, either via its native API or through a scheduled data export if API access is limited.
+For an agency using Applied Epic, we would configure API access to pull a daily dataset of policies nearing their renewal window.
+This data would then be loaded into a managed Supabase Postgres database, providing a reliable and performant foundation for subsequent processing and an audit trail for all actions.

-A scheduled AWS Lambda function, written in Python, would run daily to identify policies entering critical renewal windows.
-For each identified policy, it would orchestrate a client communication sequence.
-To personalize outreach and streamline data collection, we would use the Claude API to parse existing policy declaration pages.
-Syntora has experience building document processing pipelines using Claude API for similar tasks, such as extracting key data from financial documents, and the same pattern applies to insurance documents like policy declarations to extract coverages, limits, and named insureds.
+A scheduled AWS Lambda function, written in Python, would execute daily to identify policies entering critical renewal periods.
+For each identified policy, it would orchestrate a customized client communication and data collection sequence.
+To personalize outreach and accurately pre-fill forms, we would leverage the Claude API to parse existing policy declaration pages, endorsements, and other relevant client documents.
+Syntora has developed document processing pipelines using the Claude API for similar tasks, such as extracting key data from financial documents, and the same pattern applies to insurance documents for extracting coverages, limits, and named insureds directly.
+This capability significantly reduces manual data entry requirements for the client.

-The system would expose secure, pre-filled web forms, potentially hosted on Vercel, to clients for document upload and data verification.
-The extracted data would automatically populate a significant portion of the renewal application fields.
-Clients would upload necessary documents, such as updated payroll figures for Worker's Comp policies, directly to a private AWS S3 bucket using expiring, signed URLs to ensure data security.
-All system activity, including client interactions and document status, would be logged back to your AMS through a FastAPI endpoint, maintaining a clear audit trail.
+The system would expose secure, pre-filled web forms, potentially hosted on Vercel, for clients to review, verify information, and upload necessary documents—such as updated payroll figures for a Worker's Comp policy.
+Clients would upload these sensitive documents directly to a private AWS S3 bucket, secured with expiring, signed URLs to ensure data confidentiality and integrity.
+All system activities, including client interactions, document upload statuses, and data changes, would be logged back to your AMS in real-time through a custom-built FastAPI endpoint, maintaining a complete and auditable history of the renewal process.
+For agencies using Hive CRM, Workato could be integrated to ensure real-time synchronization of renewal statuses and client communication logs.

-The final step in the process would involve programmatically submitting the renewal application using the carrier's official API or a purpose-built integration.
-The delivered system would provide a summary of all changes and a data confidence score, routed to the assigned agent for final review and binding.
-This engagement typically involves a build timeline of 12-16 weeks, requiring your team to provide access to relevant APIs, document existing processes, and participate in user acceptance testing.
+The final stage involves programmatically preparing and submitting the renewal application.
+This would be done either directly through the carrier's official API, if available, or via purpose-built integrations designed for specific carrier portals.
+The delivered system would provide the assigned agent with a clear summary of all changes, a data confidence score for AI-parsed information, and the pre-filled application package for final review and binding.
+A typical engagement of this complexity is estimated to involve a build timeline of 12-16 weeks.
+Client participation would be essential, requiring your team to provide access to relevant APIs, document existing internal processes, and actively participate in user acceptance testing.

 Renewal Prep in 5 Minutes, Not 45